 This research theme addresses the general goal of the OAIC program, namely to increase scientific knowledge that leads to better ways to maintain or restore independence of older persons.

-To address our overall objectives, the OAIC includes several integrated Cores, which support investigators, Junior Scholars, infrastructure, and services: the Leadership and Administrative Core, the Research Career Development Core, the Pilot/Exploratory Studies Core, the Clinical Translational Research Core, the Metabolism and Biomarkers Core, the Biostatistics and Data Management Core, and the Recruitment, Adherence and Retention Core.
+To address our overall objectives, the OAIC includes several integrated Cores, which support investigators, Junior Scholars, infrastructure, and services: the Leadership and Administrative Core, the Research Career Development Core, the Pilot/Exploratory Studies Core, the Biostatistis and Bioinformatics Core, the Clinical Research Core, the Metabolism and Translational Science Core, and the Data Science Core.